dupriezt/PowerAssert/README.md

 In particular, we see that the value of the random index was 1, so the first diisor was selected (0).
 ![image](https://user-images.githubusercontent.com/32486709/60267860-6de56f00-98eb-11e9-91ca-466b409df76d.png)

-To replay the buggy execution, click on the "Replay button".
+To replay the buggy execution, click on the *Replay* button.
 This opens a PowerAssert Replayer window.
 ![image](https://user-images.githubusercontent.com/32486709/60268056-d0d70600-98eb-11e9-84d1-92343656efa6.png)

 This window behaves like a debugger on a fresh execution of the assertion.
 From top to bottom, it contains: